bcourtine/documentation-theme-jekyll/pages/mydoc/mydoc_hyperlinks.md

 The links.html file (in \_includes) will iterate through all your sidebars and create a list of reference-style markdown links based on the `url` properties in the sidebar items.

 {% include note.html content="For the automated links method to work, each of your pages must have a `permalink` property in the frontmatter.
 The `permalink` property must match the file name.
-For example, if the file name is `somefile.html`, your permalink property would be `somefile.html`.
-See [Pages][/mydoc_pages] for more details." %}
+For example, if the file name is `somefile.html`, your permalink property would be `somefile.html`." %}
+See [Pages][{{ site.baseurl }}/mydoc_pages] for more details.

 To implement managed links: